Skip to Main Content

 Afternoon:

-After lunch we will board the motorcoach and pass by small town Metkovic, center of the Neretva region for an hour and half long panoramic drive to majestic Dubrovnik.
-Upon arrival we will check in our hotel for the next three days.
+After lunch, we will board the motorcoach and pass by the small town of Metkovic, center of the Neretva region, during a panoramic drive to majestic Dubrovnik.
+Upon arrival, we will check in at our hotel for the next three days.

 Dinner: